EldarEyvazov/Polyp-Segmentation-on-Kvasir-Seg/README.md

   <img src="images/attention_unet_results.png" alt="Attention U-Net Results">
   <img src="images/unetpp_results.png" alt="UNet++ Results">
 </p>

-The table above summarizes the performance metrics for each model.
-The baseline U-Net model provided a solid benchmark with decent accuracy and segmentation quality.
-ResUNet showed a lower performance, indicating some challenges in capturing complex features.
-Attention U-Net (5L) improved the segmentation results significantly by focusing on the most relevant features within the images, resulting in a higher IoU and Dice coefficient.
-UNet++ with deep supervision (DS) demonstrated the best performance across all metrics, showcasing the effectiveness of advanced architecture modifications.
+The table above summarizes the performance metrics for each model on the augmented dataset.
+The baseline U-Net model provided a solid benchmark.
+ResUNet showed lower performance, struggling with feature extraction.
+Attention U-Net (5L) significantly improved results, achieving higher IoU and Dice scores.
+UNet++ with deep supervision (DS) outperformed all models, demonstrating the best overall performance with a Dice coefficient of 0.8639 and the highest accuracy of 0.9489, making it our best model compared to the baseline U-Net.
+Our research found that the performance of every model on the augmented dataset was higher than on the original dataset.

 ### Sample Results
 Below are some sample results illustrating the segmentation performance of the different models.